versionstudio/uad2midi/README.md

 ###### Requirements:
 - Java Runtime (version 11 or later)
 - Universal Audio UAD interface
-- MIDI device (or virtual device as explained below)

 ###### Installation and running:
 1. Unpack the application to a directory of your choide